-5.1.5.1 New developments will be designed to be walkable and bike friendly by including trails, sidewalks, and/or paved shoulders where appropriate to integrate with the overall complete transportation system.
+- 5.1.5.1 New developments will be designed to be walkable and bike friendly by including multi-use trails, sidewalks, and/or paved shoulders where appropriate to integrate with the overall complete transportation system. - 5.1.5.2 The City shall promote sustainable, healthy, active living through well-connected and maintained streets, paths and trails that are able to safely accommodate different modes of transportation.